 2.6 – Arrive at the start of WHITE (Terrace Pond Circular), which continues around the pond and ends up back here.

 [WHITE (Terrace Pond Circular) goes left and right, BLUE (Terrace Pond North) continues right] GPS: BLUE-TPN1/WHT-TPC

-When ready, retrace the entire route back to your car.
+When ready, retrace the entire route back.

 Optional extension: Instead of backtracking from this point, keep following WHITE (Terrace Pond Circular) around the pond.